Smiler54/card_recognition/README.md

-# OpenCV Project
+# Poker PLO5 Card Recognition & Copy to Clipboard

-A basic OpenCV project that captures video from your webcam and displays it in real-time.
+A basic OpenCV project that captures poker game window from your screen and detects your cards and recognize them in real-time.

 ## Setup